Lancetnik/Propan/docs/docs/en/contributing/4_adapters.md

 {!> docs_src/contributing/adapter/parent.py !}
 ```

-Let's deal with everything in order.
+Let's tackle each method one by one.

 ## Connecting to a message broker

-There are two key methods are responsible for your broker connection lifespan: `_connect` and `close`.
-After their implementation, the application with your adapter should start correctly and connect to a message broker (but not process messages).
+Two key methods, `_connect` and `close`, are responsible for the lifespan of your broker connection.
+Once these are implemented, the application with your adapter should initialize correctly and establish a connection with the message broker, (but will not process messages just yet).

 ### _connect

-The `_connect` method initializes the connection to your message broker and returns the object of this connection, which will later be available as `self._connection`.
+The `_connect` method initializes the connection to your message broker and returns the connection object, which will afterwards be available as `self._connection`.

 !!! tip
-    If your broker requires additional objects initialization, you should also initialize them here.
+    If your broker requires the initialization of additional objects, they should be instantiated within this method as well.

 ```python linenums='1' hl_lines="8 17-19 24"
 {!> docs_src/contributing/adapter/rabbit_connect.py !}
 ```

 !!! note
-    `args` and `kwargs` will be passed to your method from the  `__init__` or `connect` methods arguments.
-The logic of resolving these arguments is implemented in the parent class and you don't need to worry about.
+    `args` and `kwargs` will be passed to your method from either the  `__init__` or `connect` methods' arguments.
+The logic to resolve these arguments is implemented in the parent class, so you don't have to worry about it.

-Pay attention to the following lines: this place we initialize the `_channel` object specific to **RabbitBroker**.
+Pay attention to the following lines: here, we initialize the `_channel` object, which is specific to the **RabbitBroker**.

 ```python linenums='8' hl_lines="3 14-15"
 {!> docs_src/contributing/adapter/rabbit_connect.py [ln:7-24]!}